jschaf/mccc/battle/hammelburg.md

 half-tracks with thermite grenades. [@Thomp1948OperationsTask, 18,19]

-Unbeknownst to Baum, his assembly area at Hill 427 was the target area of a range for the Hoepple's anti-tank course complete with fighting positions and a telephone network.
+Unbeknownst to Baum, his assembly area at Hill 427 was the target area of a range for Hoepple's anti-tank course complete with fighting positions and a telephone network.
 During the night, Hoepple's officer cadets moved within 50 meters of the American positions waiting for the signal to begin their attack.
 At 0810, as Task Force